tkrotoff/throw-on/README.md

 type Options = {
   /**
-   * Messages to ignore (won't throw), each message to ignore can be a substring or a regex */ ignore?: (string | RegExp)[];
+   * Messages to ignore (won't throw), each message to ignore can be a substring or a regex.
+   *
+   * Empty list by default.
+   */
+  ignore?: (string | RegExp)[];

+  /**
+   * Displays the full stack trace including the 'throwError()' part if true; this helps for debugging.
+   *
+   * False by default.
+   */
+  fullStackTrace?: boolean;
 };
 ```